danmayer/danmayer.github.com/_posts/2019-02-14-zola-electric.md

 # Zola Electric Career

 Tomorrow is my last day at [Zola Electric](http://offgrid-electric.com/), it is time for a different challenge.
 It has been an amazing ride over the last 4+ years.
 Helping grown from a single country with non connected devices to smart devices that can power a large variety of appliances.
-During my time there Zola has grown to provide energy access to over 1 million people without access to the power grid in Africa.
-It has been a rewarding and learning experience.
+During my time with Zola it has grown to provide energy access to over 1 million people without grid access in Africa.
+It has been a rewarding and challenging experience.
 I wanted to share my favorite story from working at Zola over the last few years.

 ![Installing Solar](/assets/img/dan_rooftop_solar.jpg)
 > My first installation in Tanzania